MarozauArtsiom/notes-app/README.md

 1. Install dependencies: `npm run install:all`
 2. Create a `.env` file based on the example above
+3. Create a `frontend/.env` file based on the example above
-3. Run both frontend and backend: `npm run dev`
+4. Run both frontend and backend: `npm run dev`
-4. Access the application at `http://localhost:3000`
+5. Access the application at `http://localhost:3000`

 The backend API will be available at `http://localhost:4000`.